 We cannot have it like this.

-First of all, we need to agree that this is a problem on a scale with obesity, drug-addiction and every other public health issue combined.
-In fact, it is worse, since stupid voters affect everyone, and every sector, and every corner of society.
+This is a problem on a scale with obesity, drug addiction and every other public health issue combined.
+In fact, it is worse, since ignorant voters affect everyone, and every sector, and every corner of society.

 This is how bad it is

-Let’s compare stupid voters to another societal problem to show you what I mean.
+Let’s compare ignorant voters to another societal problem to show you how bad this is.

 Almost every country demands a licence to drive a car, and in most countries, you need to pass a driving test and a theory test.
 Driving licences were introduced at the beginning of the 20th century due to the huge number of traffic fatalities.

 In other words, societies realised early on they had a huge problem.
 “People drive and cause fatalities.
 We cannot have it like that.
-We must do something.
 We must ensure that people have the necessary skills to drive.”

-Still, as citizens, we have the right to vote, and to make decisions about health care, education, policing, electricity, transport, air quality, trade, housing, food, water or anything that affects us every day, now and in the future.
+Still, as citizens, we have the right to vote and to make decisions about healthcare, education, policing, energy, transport, air quality, trade, housing, food, water or anything that affects us every day, now and in the future.
 And we can do that without any training or proof of our skills—whatsoever.

 The problem isn’t Trump or Orban

-We need to stop focusing on the “wrong” leaders or parties.
+To have better voters, we need to stop focusing on the “wrong” leaders or parties and focus on voter skills.

 The core problem is not the single candidate or political party.
-If we hadn’t had Trump and Orban we could have had Crump and Gorban.
+If we hadn’t had Trump and Orban, we could have had Rump and Gorban.

 Educating voters is not about making people refrain from voting for him, her or them.

-Educating voters is teaching them how to make sound judgements.
+Educating voters is teaching voters how to make sound judgements.
 To consider longer-term consequences.
 To realise there are no quick fixes.
 To spot obvious lies.

 To accept that no one is going to save you.